nguyenduong/spritebuilder_cocos2dx/readme.txt

-This library support for cocos2d-x 3.x
+This library support for cocos2d-x 3.x and SpriteBuilder 1.1

 You can pull from git hub: https://github.com/nguyenduong or my home page: www.jacos2d-x.org